Bay Area HVAC Replacement Estimate 2026

 How much do HVAC permits cost in the Bay Area?

 HVAC permit costs vary by city: San Francisco ($350-$600), Oakland ($250-$450), San Jose ($200-$400), and smaller cities ($150-$350).
 Permits are required for all HVAC replacements in California and include Title 24 energy compliance documentation.
-Most licensed contractors include permit costs in their quotes.
+Most licensed contractors include permit costs in their estimates.

 About This Data